Azure-Samples/active-directory-python-webapp-graphapi/README.md

 > In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
 These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*

-#### Register the webApp app (App)
+#### Register the webApp app (PythonWebApp)

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
-1. Enter a friendly name for the application, for example 'App' and select 'Web app / API' as the *Application Type*.
+1. Enter a friendly name for the application, for example 'PythonWebApp' and select 'Web app / API' as the *Application Type*.
 1. For the *sign-on URL*, enter the base URL for the sample, which is by default `http://localhost:5000/`.
 1. Click on **Create** to create the application.
 1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
 You'll need it to configure the config.py file for this project.